-More like the picket line of a minors strike than a gig; Bellows of thick smoke, rising from behined a middle aged wall of army surplus bomber jackets and heavy trench coats, swamped the Yorkshire air.
-Yet, no tyres were alight and there wasn’t a placard to be seen, merely the chemical haze of hissing roll ups and expelled breath as both met the cruel, cold air of an unforgiving winter evening at the Brudenell, Leeds.
+More like the picket line of a minors strike than a gig; Bellows of thick smoke, rising from behind a middle-aged wall of army surplus bomber jackets and heavy trench coats, swamped the Yorkshire air.
+Yet, no tyres were alight and there wasn’t a placard to be seen, merely the chemical haze of hissing roll-ups and expelled breath as both met the cruel, cold air of an unforgiving winter evening at the Brudenell, Leeds.

-Fresh off the back of curating the last ever ATP festival, it’d be ludicrous to say that tonight didn’t belong to Loop and it’s a good job they’re still smoking, as in a whirl wind of sonic mayhem The KVB would’ve quite easily stole the thunder as they set about branding the souls of all in attendance with a dystopian musical tattoo.
+Fresh off the back of curating the last ever ATP festival, it’d be ludicrous to say that tonight didn’t belong to Loop and it’s a good job they’re still smoking, as in a whirlwind of sonic mayhem The KVB would’ve quite easily stolen the thunder as they set about branding the souls of all in attendance with a dystopian musical tattoo.

-After touring Ukraine recently the penatrive pair must have been possessed by the country’s cold communist past as songs such as ‘leaning’ and ‘live or die’ allude to having crawled, bloody nosed from underneath the iron curtain.
-I can only imagine what harrowing memories may have been recalled by some members of the eastern european crowd as by the time the Joy Division esque ‘Again & Again’ rang out ferocious flashbacks of my own were rife, such is the power of The KVB.
+After touring Ukraine recently, the penetrative pair must have been possessed by the country’s cold communist past as songs such as ‘leaning’ and ‘live or die’ allude to having crawled, bloody nosed from underneath the iron curtain.
+I can only imagine what harrowing memories may have been recalled by some members of the eastern European crowd as by the time the Joy Division-esque ‘Again & Again’ rang out ferocious flashbacks of my own were rife, such is the power of The KVB.

 If Nick plays like a man reaching the end of his tether then Kat Day must be the antithesis; suggestive of soporific influence, she meddles with electronic effects in the demeanour and expression of a body quelled by generous doses of Valium, though the sounds emitted scream more amphetamine overload than anything else.
 Experienced live, it’s these factors that add to the artistic ambiguity already oozing from the duo like sap from a bleeding tree.